akka/akka-http/docs/src/main/paradox/migration-guide/migration-guide-10.2.x.md

 the relevant configuration.

-Previously, the SSL configuration was constructed based on the parameters you pass to @apidoc[HttpsConnectionContext$] and the logic and configuration used by the [ssl-config](https://lightbend.github.io/ssl-config/) library.
+Previously, the SSL configuration was constructed based on the parameters you pass to @apidoc[HttpsConnectionContext] and the logic and configuration used by the [ssl-config](https://lightbend.github.io/ssl-config/) library.
 This was because back then the default JDK SSL configuration was a bad match for HTTP connections.
 Nowadays, however, the JDK defaults are much better and the